Mathématique: Chapter 1

 They were trying to be quiet, but, still, he could hear them.

-“I’m still not sure why you’re so hung up on this.
+“I’m not sure why you’re so hung up on this.
 No one fails psychological evaluations.
 They’re just evaluations.”

-“Yeah—look, I said I was sorry about that.
-And it was not my idea.
+“I said I was sorry about that.
+And it wasn’t my idea.
 As I explained.
 Also?
-I’m pretty sure that’s part of the frame, not the headboard.”
+That’s part of the frame, not the headboard.”

 “What?
 Vala.
 I’m an archeologist.
 I’ve read entire books on comparative bed-frame construction.”